North Kent Mind, The Almshouses, 20 West Hill Dartford, Kent, DA1 2EP

 What does the volunteer do?

 The service coordinator will visit the person with agoraphobia to work out a plan of action: this will be based on little steps towards achieving things that were previously too frightening.
 The volunteer will meet weekly with the client for 3 months to support them through these small steps.
 This is known as “gradual exposure” and is a known technique for helping people deal with these kind of anxieties.
-The aim is for people to access a peer support agoraphobia group at the end of the 3 month period.
+The aim is for people to access further North Kent Mind services at the end of the 3 month period.

 Who can use the Mentoring or the Agoraphobia Service?